FFXIV The Omega Protocol: release date, start time & everything we know - Dexerto

-With the release of patch 6.31 closely on the horizon, we’ll be receiving the next ultimate fight in Final Fantasy XIV, so here’s everything we know so far.
+With the release of patch 6.31, we’ve received the next ultimate fight in Final Fantasy XIV, so here’s everything we know so far.

 Ultimates are the pinnacle of fights in Final Fantasy XIV, they offer spectacle, challenge, and often epic story moments that never fail to dazzle the player base.

 In patch 6.11 we received Dragonsong Reprise, an ultimate based on the main scenario, and the after patches of Heavensward.
-Now in 6.31, following up on the new 6.3 Gods Revels update, we’ll be getting the newest ultimate, The Omega Protocol (TOP) which will likely be based on the Omegascape raid series released with Stormblood.
+Now in 6.31, following up on the new 6.3 Gods Revels update, we’ve got the most recent ultimate, The Omega Protocol (TOP), which is based on the Omegascape raid series released with Stormblood.

-From its release date to a rundown of what we can expect, here’s everything you need to know.
+From when it went live to a rundown of the fight so far, here’s everything you need to know.

 FFXIV The Omega Protocol Release Date & Start Time

-The Omega Protocol will be available after the scheduled maintenance on 23rd, January 2023, with a 2 AM PST start time.
-The completion time of the maintenance however is subject to change but will not be released anytime sooner than that.
+The Omega Protocol went live after the scheduled maintenance on 23rd, January 2023, with a 2 AM PST start time.

-Below is a full look at when The Omega Protocol kicks off in your local time zone.
+Below is a full look at when The Omega Protocol kicked off in your local time zone.

 |REGION/ TIMEZONE